 The 3rd Congress resulted in Zenawi ascending to membership in the central committee of the TPLF.
 Zenawi' filial relationship to Afeworki, cousins on their mothers' side, was not the only one that he exploited to lift him to higher offices.
-His blood relationship to Sebhat Nega, former chairman of TPLF, was instrumental to help him to cause the calling of the 3rd TPLF Congress, at which Aregawi Berhe and Giday Zerazion were removed from membership to the central committee and Meles ascended to leader of the TPLF, with Sive replacing Aregawi.
+His blood relationship to Sebhat Nega, former chairman of TPLF, was instrumental to help him to cause the calling of the 3rd TPLF Congress, at which Aregawi Berhe and Giday Zerazion were removed from membership to the central committee and Melees ascended to leader of the TPLF, with Siye replacing Aregawi.
+Voila!
+An agent dedicated to the separation of Eritrea from the rest of Ethiopia led the TPLF mercenary party!

-Within a decade and half Awalom was killed under strange circumstances and a few years letter Siye was placed in jail accused of fund embezzlement only to be released in July 2007 after about six years.
+Within a decade and half Awalom was killed under strange circumstances and a few years letter Siye was placed in jail accused of fund embezzlement only to be released after about six years in July 2007.

 The TPLF, which was spawned and nurtured by the EPLF, fought alongside the EPLF against the central Ethiopian government and also against the EPRP, which was struggling to overthrow the central government.
-Both the EPLF and TPLF are ruled by the Tigre, Tigrigna language speakers.
-The difference among them is said to be that the EPLF represents the Eritrawi Tigre of Hamasen, Seray and Akalguzaye.
-According to the EPLF's point of view about 52 years of Italian occupation is believed to have severely changed the Ethiopian culture and tradition of the people of Eritrea.
-This experience is supposed to give a special identity to the Tigrawi of Eritrea.
-In contrast, the TPLF is said to represent non-Eritrawi Tigre.
-To many Ethiopians such a distinction between the TPLF and the EPLF offers no difference.
-However, the historical points of alienations mentioned show some differences between the members of the TPLF and EPLF.
+Both the EPLF and TPLF are ethnic-centered Tigreyan-ruled parties.
+The difference among them is said to be that the EPLF represents the Eritrawi Tigrey ethnie, whereas the TPLF is said to represent non-Eritrawi Tigrey ethnie.
+For a variety of reasons many Ethiopians would view the distinction between the TPLF and the EPLF as a distinction without a difference.
+However, the historical points of alienations mentioned show some differences between the two Tigreyan ethnics.